 People from around the globe choose the cosmopolitan island of Mykonos, located in the middle of the Aegean Sea, to enjoy, relax and unwind.
-While vacations in Mykonos offers all kinds of amenities typical of a modern holiday resort and it is perfect for the jet-set crowds who want to have something to do by day and party all night, there are also calm retreats on the island where you can retire for a peaceful holiday, away from the intense nightlife.
+Mykonos offers all kinds of amenities of a modern holiday resort and is perfect for the jet-set crowds who want to have something to do by day and party all night.
+However, calm retreats where you can retire for a peaceful holiday away from the intense nightlife are also available.

-Most of your Mykonos vacations will be centered in Chora, a stunningly picturesque town with a maze of narrow white cobblestone streets lined up with whitewashed houses and churches in Cycladic architecture, crowded around the harbor in the middle of the bay.
-One of the most cosmopolitan towns of the Aegean, the town is the center of Mykonos tourism and it gets pretty crowded, particularly in high season.
-The tiny streets are lined with stylish cafes, bars, restaurants, shops, boutiques, and art galleries and the town has seen some rapid development in recent years.
-Despite the tourist development, strict building norms on the island have ensured that the traditional style of Cycladic architecture has been well preserved.
+Most of your vacations will revolve around Chora, a stunningly picturesque town with narrow white cobblestone alleys lined up with whitewashed houses and churches of Cycladic architecture, crowded around the harbor in the middle of the bay.
+As one of the most cosmopolitan towns of the Aegean, Chora is the center of tourism and gets pretty crowded, particularly in the high season.
+The tiny streets are full of stylish cafes, bars, restaurants, shops, boutiques, and art galleries.
+Despite the tourist development, strict building norms on the island have ensured that the traditional style of Cycladic architecture has been well-preserved.

-An important landmark of the island that you are sure to visit on your Mykonos vacation is the windmills above Chora that date from the 16th century.
-Due to its vantage position on the major sea route between Europe and Asia, the windmills were built to process grains and prepare them for transportation.
-With industrialization, these structures lost their importance and have become mere relics of their once glorious past.
+An important landmark of the island is the windmills above Chora, which date back to the 16th century.
+Due to their vantage position on the major sea route between Europe and Asia, they were built to grind grains and prepare them for conveyance.
+With industrialization, the edifices lost their importance and have become mere relics of their once glorious past.

-Little Venice, a small quarter of Mykonos, is inevitably an important part of your walks around the island during your Mykonos vacation.
-Located on the western side of the island, just on the waterfront, this little town is one of the most charming places in Greece.
-Some of the buildings here date back to the 16th and the 17th century when pirates roamed the Aegean.
-Proximity to the sea made it easy for quick loading and unloading of goods.
-The beautiful Venetian houses with its brightly colored doors and windows and its balconies overhanging the waters are breathtakingly beautiful.
-Visitors can relax in one of the numerous cafes or bars of Little Venice, and enjoy the beautiful sunset over a fancy cocktail.
+Little Venice, a small quarter of Mykonos, is an inevitable part of your walks around the island during your Mykonos vacation.
+Located waterfront, the little town is one of the most charming places in Greece.
+Some of its buildings date back to the 16th and 17th centuries when pirates roamed the Aegean.
+Proximity to the sea made it easy for the quick loading and unloading of goods.
+The beautiful Venetian houses with their brightly colored doors and windows, and balconies overhanging the waters are breathtakingly beautiful.
+Visitors can relax in one of the numerous cafes or bars of Little Venice and enjoy the beautiful sunset with a fancy cocktail.

-The best part of your Mykonos vacation will be the beaches.
-Gorgeous beaches with crystal water and soft sand dot the coastline of the island.
-Most popular beaches are located on the southern side, where most people head during their Mykonos vacation either by bus or by boat.
-Paradise, Super Paradise, Lia, and Platis Gialos are among the best beaches on Mykonos, well organized and close to many tourist facilities.
-Equally popular are the beaches of Psarou and Paranga, but obviously smaller in size.
-For calm holidays, visitors head to the northern side of the island, in the regions of Tourlos, Agios Stefanos and Panormos.
+The best part of your vacation in Mykonos will be the beaches.
+Gorgeous beaches with crystal waters and soft sand dot the coastline.
+Most popular beaches are located on the southern side, where most people head during their vacation by bus or boat.
+Paradise, Super Paradise, and Platis Gialos are among the best beaches on Mykonos, well organized, and close to many tourist facilities.
+Equally famous but smaller in size are the beaches of Psarou and Paranga.
+For calm holidays, visitors head to the northern side of the island, in the regions of Tourlos, Agios Stefanos, and Panormos.